 Premium written is initially based on the estimated premium income ('EPI') of each contract.
 Judgement is involved in determining the ultimate estimates in order to establish the appropriate premium value and, ultimately, the cash to be received.
-EPI estimates are updated to reflect changes in an underwriters expectation through consultation with brokers and third-party coverholders, changes in market conditions, historic experience and to reflect actual cash received for a contract.
+EPI estimates are updated to reflect changes in an underwriter's expectation through consultation with brokers, coverholders and internal counterparty views, changes in market conditions, historic experience and to reflect actual cash received for a contract